 Current Studies

-Examining caregivers’ interactions with a digital child - ELLA
+Detecting emotion changes while interacting with a digital child - ELLA

 Key Contact: Florian